ArthurBoucard/EpyToDo/README.md

 # EpyToDo
+Epitech project
-Basic website interface in python with flask
+Basic website interface in python with flask, using MySQL and an MVC architecture